Dramatic theory: Zeami Motokiyo

 Zeami Motokiyo (c.
 1363–1443) was a Japanese actor and author.
 He wrote several treatise on Noh in order to secure its acceptance as equivalent to other arts.
 His theory is centered in the concept of 道 michi ('way').
 Actors should specialize in a certain role and keep learning about it as a way of achieving artistic perfection.
-Actions are mostly expressed through singing and dancing and not trough mimetic acting (物真似 monomane).
+Actions are mostly expressed through singing and dancing and not through mimetic acting (物真似 monomane).
 Zeami stressed the importance of interaction between the play and the audience.

-„Classicism“
+Classicism

 Boileau

 The most important dramatic theorist of the French Classicism was Nicolas Boileau (1636–1711) with his L’art poétique (1669–1674), which is entirely written in verse.
 He formulates the demands of the Court during Absolutism on drama.
 The result is the baroque Doctrine classique.
 It served the Court Nobility as a role model and as a basis for discussing politics.
 Although Boileau claims to have based his theory on Aristotle and Horace, he diverges a lot from them.
 Boileau rejects Shakespeare's and Calderón's works as irrational.
 He saw them as concurrence for his idea of theater and viewed their success as a threat.

 To serve the Court, drama should not be overly emotional or educative.
 There was a much discussion about the estates-clause (the idea that bourgeois characters are not apt to be tragic figures) or the Bienséance (the idea that nothing creational, such as fighting, erotics, eating or older age, should be shown on stage).

 Johann Christoph Gottsched tried to establish his theory based on Boileau in the German speaking theater.